 Reading from a textbook isn’t the only way to learn a foreign language.
-The web offers a number of free tools that can be used to enhance the learning experience inside and outside the classroom.
-Here are 15 language learning tools to try today:
+The web offers a wide range of sites and tools – many of them free or very low cost – that can help you learn or brush up on a language.
+Here are 12 language learning tools/sites to try today:

 Foreign Language Flashcards – This site provides free picture flashcards for visual learners who are trying to master a foreign language.
 Other resources include free foreign language learning guides, downloads, and a flashcard maker.